 The Undergraduate Public Service Scholarship supports female undergraduate students who are applying to or have secured an unpaid internship in the Washington, D.C. metropolitan area.
-Internships in Maryland and Virginia are fine, as long as they are generally near Washington, D.C.
+Internships in Maryland and Virginia qualify, as long as they are near Washington, D.C.
 Applicants must be rising juniors, seniors, or be recent college graduates (graduated no more than 10 months from the application deadline).
 There is no requirement regarding the applicant’s major or focus of study, as long as the internship focus requirements are met.
-We anticipate accepting four scholars each year, although this number may be adjusted according to the volume of applications received.
+We anticipate accepting four applicants each year as scholarship recipients, or “scholars.”
+This number may be adjusted according to the volume of applications received.

-Generally, we ask that if you have been accepted to a graduate program but have not yet started, please apply to the Undergraduate Public Service Scholarship.
-If you have questions or specific circumstances that should be considered, please contact us.
+If you have been accepted to a graduate program but have not yet started, please apply to the Undergraduate Public Service Scholarship.
+However, if you have questions or specific circumstances that should be considered, please contact us.

-Internships must be centered on government, public service, non-profit endeavors, and/or women’s rights.
+Internships must focus on government, public service, nonprofit endeavors, and/or women’s rights.
 The intention of the scholarship is to cover the cost of living and some travel expenses for those who otherwise would not be able to afford such an opportunity.
-Applicants must therefore demonstrate financial need (see Overview for details).
+Applicants must therefore demonstrate financial need within their application.

 The B.A.
-Rudolph Foundation is committed to the principle of diversity in all areas.
+Rudolph Foundation is committed to the principles of diversity, equity and inclusion.
 In that spirit, we are particularly dedicated to reaching applicants from a broad spectrum of qualified people.
-Applicants with diverse backgrounds, experiences, ability and perspectives are encouraged to apply.
+Dreamers, first-generation college students, LGBTQI individuals, people of color and people with disabilities are strongly encouraged to apply.

 - Applied or accepted to an internship located in the Washington, D.C. metropolitan area.
-Internships in Maryland and Virginia are fine, as long as they are generally near Washington, D.C.
+Internships in Maryland and Virginia qualify, as long as they are near Washington, D.C.

 - Commencing internship on or after May 1st, completing internship no later than September 30th of the same year, and lasting at least five weeks (applicants with internships starting shortly before May 1, or ending shortly after September 30 may apply, but to be considered it should be a summer internship, not spring or fall).
 The Foundation can fund a maximum of 12 weeks of the scholar’s internship.